dsilvavinicius/i3d/README.md

 * `estimate_mesh_curvatures.py`: Given a trained model (pth) and the original mesh, we estimate the vertex curvatures using the trained model.
 * `reconstruct.py`: Given a trained model (pth) reconstructs the mesh using marching cubes.

+The main training script is located in the repository root

+* `train_sdf.py` - main function and point-of-entry to our code

+The parameters for our experiments are stored inside the `yaml` files in the `experiments` folder.
+Besides the experiments for each mesh, this folder has two template mostly identical files:

+* `default.yaml` - parameters for uniform sampling
+* `default_curvature.yaml` - parameters for curvature-based sampling

+Note that for all curvature-based sampling experiments, the mesh must contain a curvature field.
+We expect it to be named "quality", following the meshlab convention and, in the PLY file, be the 7th data column.

 ### Setup and sample run